stacklane/docs/🗄/Article/scripting/suppliers.md

 HTML suppliers are only necessary when sharing a fragment of HTML between *both* server-side JavaScript and server-side Mustache.
 It's also useful if multiple Mustache templates need to share an HTML fragment that requires a parameter.

-All HTML suppliers are called as a function with a single parameter.
+All HTML suppliers are called as a function with a single parameter, even if that single parameter is an empty `{}`.
 This parameter is exposed to the HTML supplier as `this`.

 The following example illustrates the definition of the supplier, and accessing the supplier from both environments.
 The assumption in this example is that `/📮newItem.js` is called from a client-side `fetch`,